kanisterio/kanister/design/kopia.md

 ### Server-Side Setup

-Once the repository is ready, the controller will schedule a Kopia server instance to run in the `kanister` namespace, as a `Deployment` workload.
+Once the repository is ready, the controller will schedule a Kopia server instance to run in the `kanister` namespace, as a `Pod` workload.
 The server is started using the equivalent of this command:

 ```sh
 kopia server start --address=0.0.0.0:51515 \